Accessible mobility

 The underground V trains are also designed to be accessible.
 In addition to more space for passengers in wheelchairs or with pushchairs, the gap between the edge of the platform and the train has been minimised and additional fold-out ramps installed.

-Barrier-free access to all underground stations and to over 95 percent of tram and bus stops is ensured by means of ramps and lifts, meaning that Wiener Linien is a leading example for accessibility throughout Europe.
+Barrier-free access to all underground stations and to many of our tram and bus stops is ensured by means of ramps and lifts, meaning that Wiener Linien is a leading example for accessibility throughout Europe.

 POPTIS and barrier-free internet